-Photo inspiration and a guide to day trekking in Kalam, Swat Valley, for those interested in trekking in Swat Valley, Pakistan.
-Includes tips on traveling in Swat Valley, and contact information for drivers and guides in Kalam.
+Photo inspiration and a guide to day trekking in Kalam valley in Swat, Pakistan.
+Includes tips on traveling in Swat and the Kalam Valey, and contact information for drivers and guides in Kalam.

 Taliban rule.
 Flood damage.
 Poor infrastructure.

 With such a trifecta of problems, it’s no wonder people were apprehensive about traveling to Swat Valley in recent years.
 Being kidnapped by Taliban is, understandably, not high on most people’s bucket lists.